 A second-floor hearth rests upon the wooden shelf shown above; that hearth is supported by the two brick columns shown below that shelf.
 Before we can fully open and reveal the very early 17th century hearth, we will first need to establish a new supporting structure for that second-floor hearth.

-The kitchen was an addition to our building, yet wattle and daub was used in its construction.
+The kitchen was a later addition to our building, yet wattle and daub was used in its construction.
 Here is a closeup of some wattle and daub discovered in our kitchen:

 Here are some (inverted) “marriage marks” discovered in the kitchen: